G3ph4z/g3ph4z.github.io/_posts/2024-05-23-the-vastaamo-data-breach.md

 ---
 layout: post
 title: The Vastaamo data breach
-description: The incident where the hacker has blackmailed 33,00 patients
+description: The tragic incident where the medical information of 33,000 patients was exposed
 categories:
 - Incidents
 tags: